 Conjoining phase: In the third year, the team will extensively test the working hypotheses, refine the interpretive models (WP 1), and engage in intensive knowledge transfer between the different work packages.
-In particular, the PhD students conclude their empirical investigations and synthesize the preliminary results of their tasks (WP 2.1–3).
-The postdocs focus on WP 3.3 ‘dynamics of change’ in close coordination with the PI, who focuses on WP 4.3 ‘adaptation and transformation’.
-RISE holds its first international conference, jointly organized by the PhD students, on the impact of doctrinal commitments on the Roman monarchy.
+In particular, the PhD students will conclude their empirical investigations and synthesize the preliminary results of their tasks (WP 2.1–3).
+The postdocs will focus on WP 3.3, ‘dynamics of change,’ in close coordination with the PI, who will focus on WP 4.3, ‘adaptation and transformation.’
+RISE will hold its first international conference, jointly organized by the PhD students, on the impact of doctrinal commitments on the Roman monarchy.

-Consolidating phase: In the fourth year, the team completes WP 2, fully ingests into WP 3 and WP 4 the insights regarding the political praxeology of doctrinal commitments, and turns to cross-cultural comparisons and questions of entanglement.
-In particular, the PhD students conclude their investigations (WP 2.1–3), wrap up their manuscripts, and submit the dissertations; the postdocs focus on WP 3.4 ‘comparative analysis’ in close coordination with the PI, who focuses on WP 4.4 ‘entanglement und diversification’. #### will temporarily join the team as visiting scholar, strengthening our comparative approach to the late-antique Near East.
+Consolidating phase: In the fourth year, the team will complete WP 2, fully absorbing the insights regarding the political praxeology of doctrinal commitments into WP 3 and WP 4 and turn to cross-cultural comparisons and questions of entanglement.
+In particular, the PhD students will conclude their investigations (WP 2.1–3), wrap up their manuscripts, and submit their dissertations.
+The postdocs will focus on WP 3.4, ‘comparative analysis,’ in close coordination with the PI, who will focus on WP 4.4, ‘entanglement and diversification.’ #### will temporarily join the team as a visiting scholar, strengthening our comparative approach to the late-antique Near East.
 RISE will hold its second international conference, jointly organized by the postdocs, on comparative cross-cultural approaches to the religious impact on political authority in late antiquity.

 Concluding phase: In the fifth year, the team will synthesize the outcomes of WP 3 and WP 4 and gain an overall understanding of the rise of the confessional state in late antiquity.
-In particular, the PI and postdocs pursue a final intensive refinement of the interpretive models and concepts (WP 1), establish the overall picture, and secure the project results.
-RISE holds its third international conference (organized by the PI) on the rise of the confessional state in late antiquity and its wider historical implications.
-The PI and postdocs complete the manuscripts of their books, and the team concludes the project.
+In particular, the PI and postdocs will pursue a final intensive refinement of the interpretive models and concepts (WP 1), establish the overall picture, and secure the project results.
+RISE will hold its third international conference (organized by the PI) on the rise of the confessional state in late antiquity and its wider historical implications.
+The PI and postdocs will complete the manuscripts of their books, and the team concludes the project.

-RISE will draw on and extend the PI’s existing academic network, and in particular maintain a lively academic exchange with the visiting scholars and six ‘critical friends’, who support us in a number of particularly challenging research fields: #### (Kiel) for the early Islamic empires; #### (Irvine Calif.) for the Sasanian empire; Muriel Mᴏsᴇʀ (Frankfurt) for late-antique imperial elites; Jenny Rahel Österle-El Nabbout (Regensburg) for early medieval cross-cultural entanglement; #### (Tübingen) for late-antique law; #### (Berlin) for transcultural approaches to Christianity.
+RISE will draw on and extend the PI’s existing academic network and, in particular, maintain a lively academic exchange with the visiting scholars and six ‘critical friends,’ who will support us in a number of particularly challenging research fields: #### (Kiel) for the early Islamic empires; #### (Irvine Calif.) for the Sasanian empire; Muriel Mᴏsᴇʀ (Frankfurt) for late-antique imperial elites; Jenny Rahel Österle-El Nabbout (Regensburg) for early medieval cross-cultural entanglement; #### (Tübingen) for late-antique law; #### (Berlin) for transcultural approaches to Christianity.
 All visiting scholars and ‘critical friends’ mentioned here have enthusiastically agreed to cooperate with RISE.

 Outcomes and Impact: From Aspirational Goal to New Horizons

-By means of an aspirational interdisciplinary research agenda, RISE shows, for the very first time, how and why late-antique imperial powers intervened in confrontations over religious doctrine; how these interventions were embedded in the late-antique politico-religious field more broadly; and how they gave rise to forms of governance that inextricably geared political authority with religious orthodoxy.
+By means of an ambitious interdisciplinary research agenda, RISE will show, for the very first time, how and why late-antique imperial powers intervened in confrontations over religious doctrine; how these interventions were embedded in the late-antique politico-religious domain more broadly; and how they gave rise to forms of governance that inextricably geared political authority toward religious orthodoxy.
 The outcomes will be important for all those disciplines to which our conception of the late-antique political cultures extends.
-RISE will thus leave an enduring mark on the academic field, providing an explanatory model that stimulates further explorations into the large-scale socio-cultural changes between antiquity and the middle ages.
+RISE will thus leave an enduring mark on the academic field, providing an explanatory model that stimulates further explorations into the large-scale socio-cultural transitions between antiquity and the Middle Ages.
 Given the wider implications for how we understand the cultural fabric of politico-religious conflict, the outcomes will potentially have indirect effects on broader public debates as well.